harshit98/harshit98.github.io/archive/index.md

 permalink: /archive/
 ---

-Whenever I'm trying to solve a specific problem, I make sure to document everything so that I can remember them in the future.
+Whenever I'm trying to solve a specific problem in software engineering, I make sure to document everything so that I can remember them in the future.
 Hopefully, this section will interest you as others did.

 <ul>
   {% for post in site.categories.archive %}